lambdaclass/lambdaclass_hacking_learning_path/README.md

   weak and needs someone else for support.
 So be a hero, be empathic.

 Also remember our core principles are:
-1. We hire, dismiss, and promote people as quickly as possible.
+1. We hire fast, fire faster, promote the fastest.
 2. Adhere to the truth and be transparent
 3. Do what is right for the product.